BelgianHealthCareKnowledgeCentre/LS-AutoComment_IterativeQuestionnaire/README.md

 # autoCommentIterativeQuestionnaire

-Module for Lime Survey - Creates automatic comment questions, and for iterative quesitonnaires, create a new questionnaire from a previous round questionnaire
+Module for Lime Survey - Creates automatic comment questions, and for iterative questionnaires, creates a new questionnaire from a previous round questionnaire

 ## Installation